acxz/gym-ccc/README.md

 normalized environments are provided which contain the real state in the `info` output and the observation is instead some normalized version of the state.

+The main highlights are:
+1) non normalized observation corresponding directly to the dynamical state
+2) normalized observation with dynamical state captured in `info['state']`
+3) action spaces are continuous
+4) system parameters (mass, length, etc.) can be specificed
+5) reset function (to specify initial conditions) can be specified.

 The motivation for this is so that gym environments can be used for control problems where the states/observations are not traditionally normalized.
 The observations in gym environments are normalized since the observation vector is